Sinclair Broadcast Group (SBGI) Q1 2017 Results - Earnings Call Transcript

 Aaron L. Watts - Deutsche Bank Securities, Inc.

 Hey, everyone.
 Thanks for having me on.
 I want to start out just with a question on the core ad environment.
 I know following elections, typically, there may be some hangover period for advertisers to jump back in full force.
 I know you said that first quarter was kind of flattish, excluding the for-profits, maybe a little bit of improvement heading into the second quarter.
-Do you think that the environment's actually a little better than that, the underlying tone at least in that as advertisers get more comfortable the direction we're heading that you could see some improvement throughout the year in core?
+Do you think that the environment's actually a little better than that, the underlying tone at least, in that, as advertisers get more comfortable the direction we're heading, that you could see some improvement throughout the year in core?

 Steven M. Marks - Sinclair Broadcast Group, Inc.